About

 Mental health problems can affect us all.
 1 in 4 people in England experience a mental health problem each year [Mind].

-Looking after your mental health is important, and we want to help you do that, but our main mission is to emphasise how important it is for people are to to talk about mental health in the workplace, so they can get support and address issues before they grow into larger problems.
+Looking after your mental health is important, and we want to help you do that, but our main mission is to emphasise how important it is for people are to to talk about mental health in the workplace, so they can get support and address issues.
+It is particularly important to get support early, as it is nearly always easier and cheaper to address those issues before they grow into larger problems.

 Challenges for RSEs